wwoods/job_stream/README.md

 Recent Changelog
 ----------------
+* 2014-11-14 - Fixed job_stream checkpoints to be continuous.
+That is, a
+  checkpoint no longer needs current work to finish in order to complete.
+This cuts the runtime for checkpoints from several hours in some situations down to a couple of seconds.
+Also, added test-long to cmake, so that tests can be run repeatedly for any period of time in order to track down transient failures.

+  Fixed a bug with job_stream::invoke which would lock up if a program wrote too much information to stderr or stdout.
 * 2014-11-06 - Fixed invoke::run up so that it supported retry on user-defined
   transient errors (For me, Xyce was having issues creating a sub directory and would crash).